RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Platform-specific setup

-Not all systems are as simple to setup as what was described in the previous section, and in some cases there may be multiple ways to perform the configuration.
+Not all systems are as simple to setup as what was described in the previous sections, and in some cases there may be multiple ways to perform the configuration.
 Specifics for such platforms are covered below.

 ### Apple II